 Q70.
 If the speed of a wave is 340 m/s and its frequency is 1700 Hz, then λ for this wave in cm will be:

 The correct answer is c) 20

 Q71.
-A musical instrument is producing a continuous note.
+A musical instrument produces a continuous note.
 This note cannot be heard by a person having a normal hearing range.
-This note must then be passing through:
+This note must then be passed through:

 d) empty vessel